DevOpstacle/DevOpstacle/README.md

 - Hossam-Elshall - I'm available all the week at any time except friday
 - Badr Noman - Available all the time
 - Andrew Sherif available all the time except friday.
-+ Michael Siha available all week.
+- Michael Siha available all week.
-- Ragi beshay - Available all mornings till 1 pm PT except Saturaday and Sunday SamDevOps
+- Ragi beshay - Available all mornings till 1pm PT except Saturaday and Sunday

-SAMEH HANNA - Available all mornings

-- hello .
-# - how are you today

 - Sam Hana - Avaliable all mornings 7 days a week .
-- # gggg
 - Mina - Available on Sunday and Thursday from 8 PM and on Saturday all day.